 Is It Safe to Exercise During Pregnancy?

-Keeping fit and active in pregnancy is essential for your and your baby’s health.
 But it’s understandable if you have questions about exercise during pregnancy, especially if you are a first-time parent.

 Covid Related News